We've listed the top Burgundy producers, using the most renowned and most expensive wines of the region as a starting point...

 Complex Burgundy hierarchy

 The hierarchy of Burgundy, to some, is considered complex.
-Burgundy lovers can struggle to learn firstly the commune or village level wine names, then the Grand Cru vineyards and finally the Premier Cru vineyards.
+Burgundy lovers can struggle to learn the commune or village level wine names, plus the premier cru and grand cru vineyards,

 A recent piece by journalist John Elmes, who is currently learning about wine for the first time with the WSET, was in high contrast to the in-depth piece by Benjamin Lewin MW on Burgundian classification.
 It served as a reminder of the breadth of knowledge needed to understand the Burgundy classification system.